bouncingleaf/questions/README.md

 ## Requirements for running locally

-### MongoDB

-You will need a local MongoDB instance with a database called questions, running as mongodb://localhost:27017/questions.
-The application will initialize the database if it has not already been initialized, so it's fine if the database is blank.

-For Windows, start MongoDB by navigating to the folder where MongoDB is installed, opening a command line, and executing ***mongod.exe***.

 ### Node and NPM

 1. Run ***npm install*** from the top level folder.
 This will install the dependencies.
 2. Run ***npm run start-dev***.
 This will start both the back end server (on port 7777) and front end server (on port 8080)

+### MongoDB

+You will need a local MongoDB instance with a database called pluralsight, running as mongodb://localhost:27017/pluralsight.

+For Windows, start MongoDB by navigating to the folder where MongoDB is installed, opening a command line, and executing ***mongod.exe***.

+Initialize the database by running ***npm run initialize***.
+This will take the data from the csv and load it into the MongoDB database.

 ## Structure of the application